How to Properly Select and Apply DuPont Rubber to Substrate Adhesives

 Dipping

-Dipping is the simplest method of application, and the equipment needed is often less expensive than for spraying.
-Like spraying, dipping can be automated for higher throughput speeds.
-Dipping requires a proper viscosity so that the adhesive remains on the substrate after removing it from the vat.
+Dipping is simpler method that can be automated for higher throughput, often with better material usage efficiency compared with spraying.
+Requires proper viscosity so that the adhesive remains on the substrate after removal from the vat.

 Brushing

 Now you’re ready to create the bond.
-After applying and drying the adhesive, you’ll be ready to introduce the rubber and cure it.
+After applying and drying the adhesive, you’ll introduce the rubber and cure it.
 Avoid long prebake times to prevent the adhesive from curing too soon.
-Prebake time is the amount of time that coated inserts spend inside of the heated mold before bonding.
+Prebake time depends on the specific adhesive.
+For instance, DuPont’s Thixon 560 is resistant to longer prebake times while still enabling a reliable rubber-to-substrate bond.
+Checking the quality of the bond after molding helps you validate whether the bond meets required standards.

 For more help with applying and evaluating DuPont rubber to substrate bonding adhesives, contact an H.M.
 Royal expert today.